 Liability for Auto Defects

 It may seem like common sense that when a defect in an automobile causes injuries or death, the manufacturer should be liable.
 However, product liability law also allows for recovery of damages against other people in the supply chain, including distributors and sellers.
 So depending on the nature of the defect, you may have a claim against the auto manufacturer or against the dealer — or maybe both.
-An experienced Chicago personal injury lawyer can help you identify the appropriate party that should be liable for your injuries.
+An experienced Chicago injury lawyer can help you identify the appropriate party that should be liable for your injuries.
+Call today.
+(312) 236-2900.